 A Hawaii Immediate Notice to Vacate is a legal eviction letter written by the landlord and served to the tenant for committing waste or causing severe damage to the premises.
-The tenant has no option to cure and must move out of the rental unit immediately.
+The tenant has no option to fix the violation and must move out of the rental unit immediately.

 When to Use a Hawaii Immediate Notice to Vacate

 Use an Immediate Notice to Vacate to begin the eviction process in Hawaii: